Robert Hunt (actor)

-Robert Hunt is a U.S. stage actor who appeared in the 2008 production of Jerry Springer the Opera at Carnegie Hall and in the Broadway revival of Les Misérables as Courfeyrac/Champmathieu/Factory Foreman and later Javert.
+Robert Hunt is a U.S. stage actor who appeared in the 2008 production of Jerry Springer the Opera at Carnegie Hall.
+He also performed in the first Broadway revival of Les Misérables as Courfeyrac, Champmathieu, Factory Foreman, and later Javert.
 Off-Broadway, Hunt led the original cast of the hit Boobs!
 The Musical.
 Hunt played opposite Kelli O’Hara, in the 2007 Oklahoma state centennial production of Oklahoma!.

-He was also in the original Broadway production of Les Misérables as Combeferre/Factory Foreman/Chain Gang and other ensemble roles, he also understudied Javert.
+He also appeared in the original Broadway production of Les Misérables as Combeferre, the Factory Foreman, and other ensemble roles.
+He additionally understudied Javert.

 Hunt's regional credits include Jekyll and Hyde in Jekyll & Hyde, Whizzer in Falsettos, Joe Hardy in Damn Yankees, Perchik in Fiddler on the Roof, Freddy Eynsford-Hill in My Fair Lady and Smudge in Forever Plaid.